gabrielle67/Ping-Pong-Tracker/README.md

 #Team Inception Ping-Pong Tracker

 This project is a static website that tracks ping-pong games.
-It consists of the following:

-Terraform: The static site is hosted within an S3 bucket Player data is stored in Google Sheets

-Src:
+Terraform:
+    - Lambda, handling data manipulation
+    - S3 Bucket, hosting the static site

+Frontend:
-- This contains the actual react app, the player & players classes
+    - This contains a React App

+Backend
+    - Functions for the Lambda to handle Player data
+    - Model files for the Player data structures